 Quickly after her cookery training she started blogging and sharing her family’s recipes and stories on her popular blog mymoroccanfood.com.
 In addition to recipes, Nargisse also shares her own “food for thought” section where she explores lesser-known Moroccan ingredients and discusses Moroccan cooking techniques.

 In 2018, The Observer named Nargisse their Rising Star for Food.
-She has been shortlisted for the Jane Grigson Trust Award 2018.
-For International Women's Day 2018, The Independent featured her in their list of 'Eight Female Chefs You Should Know About'.
+She was shortlisted for the Jane Grigson Trust Award 2018.
 Her debut cookbook, Casablanca, was sold at auction.

 Morocco is one of the top destinations in the world.
 This beautiful North African country lies on the border of Europe and the rest of the Arab world, drawing people in with its colourful souks, vibrant landscapes, cheerful hospitality and, most importantly, the food.